Lakelands (film): Premise

 The film centres on a small local small-town GAA football "outside the bright lights of Croke Park".
 Cian Reilly (Eanna Hardwicke) is the local star GAA player and a local farmer.
 Cian lives a carefree life as the recently appointed captain of his local team.
 He constantly argues with his father Diarmaid (Lorcan Cranitch) on the farm.
 He spends his free time with his friends living a carefree lifestyle of drinking and partying.
 Everything changes when one night Cian goes to a nightclub and gets assaulted incurring a pretty significant head injury.

 Cian tries to ignore initial medical advice and tries to return to playing.
 He meets Grace (Danielle Galligan) an old school crush who has returned to the town to care for her ailing father.
 Grace is a nurse in England and she tries to advise Cian.
 She recommends that he see a specialist when he tells her of headaches and some worrying symptoms.
 Although Cian is interested in Grace she rebuffs any romantic overtures.
 Cian is eventually advised by his consultant that he has a severe concussion and it may take months to recover from (or more than likely he may never recover from it).

 Ignoring the advice Cian tries to play on but winds up coming to blows with his team mates, friends and coach Bernie (Gary Lydon).
-At farm he is constantly arguing with Diarmaid, his father though spots spots something is off with his son and employs a helper on the farm who Cian angrily berates.
+At farm he is constantly arguing with Diarmaid, although his father spots something is off with his son and employs a helper on the farm who Cian angrily berates.
 Cian in denial about his injury goes out looking to confront the guys who beat him up but luckily is spotted by the local Garda who drives him home.
 Grace implores Cian to stop pushing himself and allow himself to heal.
 Faced with retiring from the sport he loves, he angrily lashes out insulting Grace's father by labelling him an alcoholic.

 Grace's father passes away suddenly and Diarmaid encounters his son crying and finally admitting something is wrong.
 This leads to a reconciliation and Cian starts to accept his lot.
 Cian apologises to the farm hand.
 Bernie tries to coax Cian to return to the club and at least try his hand at coaching but Cian decides to make a clean break.
 Cian then approaches Grace at her father's removal and apologises.
 At the funeral her boyfriend arrives from England and Cian bids them both goodbye.
 The next day Cian goes to the club and helps a young player perfect his game giving himself a form of closure.
 When he returns to the farm Grace turns up and there is a hope that something may happen.
 She asks him to remain in contact.